 Covering Poverty is the cornerstone project of the Journalism Writing Lab, an initiative of the Cox Institute for Journalism Innovation, Management and Leadership at the University of Georgia.

-There has never been a better time to equip journalists to report about underserved communities, with the coronavirus pandemic, climate change and social issues.
+There has never been a better time to equip journalists to report about underserved communities.
 From daily spot reporting to service journalism to award-winning documentary journalism and longform narratives in written, audio and video formats, there’s a demand and desire for storytelling on this topic.

-The project is two-pronged: updating the Covering Poverty website with fresh, new content for industry peers and providing stories about poverty-related matters for our partners, The Atlanta Journal-Constitution and the Athens Banner-Herald.
-New content on the site also includes the Economic Mobility feed in a pilot program with the Solutions Journalism Network.
+The project is two-pronged: updating the Covering Poverty website with fresh, new content for industry peers and providing stories about poverty-related matters for our partners, The Atlanta Journal-Constitution, The Athens Banner-Herald, The Oglethorpe Echo and The Current.

-A team of more than a dozen journalism students, recent graduates and freelancers under the direction of Lori Johnston (BA ’95, MFA ’17), a lecturer in the Department of Journalism and director of the Journalism Writing Lab, contribute to the Covering Poverty initiative.
+Journalism students, recent graduates and freelancers under the direction of Lori Johnston (BA ’95, MFA ’17), director of the Journalism Writing Lab and a lecturer in the Department of Journalism, contribute to the Covering Poverty initiative.

 A $7,500 grant in 2020-2021 from the Scripps Howard Foundation funded the plans to relaunch Covering Poverty, an online initiative that began more than a decade ago.